13 Magical Things to Do in Nice in Winter (2024-2025)

 2. Take a Walking and Food Tour of Nice

-If you’re after experiencing the best of Provence on the honeycomb streets of Old Nice, then this 4-hour sightseeing and tasting tour is the perfect option for you.
+If you’re looking to indulge in the best of Provence on the honeycomb streets of Old Nice, then this 4-hour sightseeing and tasting tour is the perfect pick for you.

 Visiting some of the markets in Nice, France